-NYC ENERGY LEGISLATION DESCRIPTION Compliance Period/deadline LL84: BENCHMARKING Requires annual energy benchmarking in ENERGY STAR Portfolio Manager Annual - May 1 LL85: NEW YORK CITY ENERGY CONSERVATION CODE (NYCECC) Requires buildings to meet the most current energy code for any renovation or alteration project.
-LL87: ENERGY AUDITS AND RCX Requires building to undergo a periodic energy audit and retro-commissioning study to inform building owners on building performance Every 10 years based on tax block and lot number LL88: LIGHTING UPGRADES AND SUBMETERING Submeters: Requires installation of electrical submeters for tenant spaces greater than 5,000 square feet and provide monthly energy statements.
-Deadline is 2025 Lighting: Requires upgrade of lighting to meet current NYC Energy Conservation Codes LL92, 94: GREEN ROOFS AND SOLAR PV All new buildings and alterations of existing buildings where the entire existing roof deck is being replaced must provide a sustainable roofing zone covering 100% of the roof (must include a solar PV system at least 4kW, a green roof system, or combination of the two.
-All projects approved after November 15, 2019 LL95: BUILDING ENERGY EFFICIENCY GRADES Requires buildings to post an energy grade on the exterior of the building that corresponds with thee ENERGY STAR Score.
-Refer to the table in the table below for ENERGY STAR Score and corresponding letter grade.
-2020 (based on 2019 ENERGY STAR Score submitted to the city on May 1, 2020) LL96: PACE PACE establishes long-term, low interested Property Assessed Clean Energy (PACE) financing to fund upgrades to building energy and water efficiency Financing available in early 2020 LL97 CARBON PERFORMANCE MANDATE The most ambitious performance-based climate legislation that establishes carbon emissions intensity limits for buildings.
-Buildings will be subject to fines over two Requirements for two compliance periods: compliance periods.
-2024-2029 2030-2034
+NYC Energy Legislation Description Compliance Period/Deadline LL84: Benchmarking Requires annual energy benchmarking in ENERGY STAR Portfolio Manager Annual - May 1 LL85: New York City Energy Conservation Code (NYCECC) Requires buildings to meet the most current energy code for any renovation or alteration project.

+LL87: Energy Audits and RCx Requires building to undergo a periodic energy audit and retro- commissioning study to inform building owners on building performance Every 10 years based on tax block and lot number LL88: Lighting Upgrades and Submetering Submeters: Requires installation of electrical submeters for tenant spaces greater than 5,000 square feet and provide monthly energy statements.
+Deadline is 2025 Lighting: Requires upgrade of lighting to meet current NYC Energy Conservation Codes LL92, 94: Green Roofs and Solar PV All new buildings and alterations of existing buildings where the entire existing roof deck is being replaced must provide a sustainable roofing zone covering 100% of the roof (must include a solar PV system at least 4kW, a green roof system, or combination of the two.
+All projects approved after November 15, 2019 LL95: Building Energy Efficiency Grades Requires buildings to post an energy grade on the exterior of the building that corresponds with the ENERGY STAR Score.
+Refer to the table below for ENERGY STAR Score and corresponding letter grade.
+2020 (based on 2019 ENERGY STAR Score submitted to the city on May 1, 2020) LL96: PACE PACE establishes long-term, low interest Property Assessed Clean Energy (PACE) financing to fund upgrades to building energy and water efficiency Financing available in early 2020 LL97 Carbon Performance Mandate The most ambitious performance-based climate legislation that establishes carbon emissions intensity limits for buildings.
+Buildings will be subject to fines over two compliance periods.
+Requirements for two compliance periods: 2024-2029 2030-2034